 Driven by loss

-But August 5, 2019 was not the lone trigger for the new poetry.
-For some, writing poetry was already a way of venting for their loss owing to the continuous conflict.
+But August 5, 2019, was not the lone trigger for the new poetry.
+For some, writing poetry was already a way of venting for losses stemming from the continuous conflict.

 Khabar eassim ne kheh tas yaare sinz yas cxall korukh

 Mea bas emi khabri bapat khoni reng akbaar porr

 (I had no knowledge about a friend who was tricked into death